 Virtual Teams are responsible for delivering software solutions, similar to collocated teams, however virtual team members are distributed across the globe and rarely meet in person.
 They instead rely on chat, video, and voice technologies to enable a continuous daily collaboration towards delivering valuable software solutions.

-The list of challenges facing virtual teams:
+Here is the list of challenges facing virtual teams:

 - Language Barriers